On the Information Dimension of Stochastic Processes: R enyi Information Dimension

-\subsection{R\'enyi Information Dimension}
+\section{R\'enyi Information Dimension}

-The \emph{R\'enyi information dimension} of a collection of RVs $\Xb_{\ell}^k$ is defined as~\cite{Renyi_InfoDim}
+The \emph{R\'enyi information dimension} of a collection of RVs $X_1^k$ is defined as~\cite{Renyi_InfoDim}

-In case the limit does not exist, we say that the information dimension does not exist.
-In this case, one may replace the limit either by the \emph{limit superior} or by the \emph{limit inferior} (denoted as the respective $\varlimsup$ and $\varliminf$)
+When the limit does not exist, we say that the information dimension does not exist.
+In this case, one may replace the limit either by the \emph{limit superior} or by the \emph{limit inferior} (denoted as $\varlimsup$ and $\varliminf$, respectively)